Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Hierarchical part of a URI which is composed optionally of a host, port, and path at which your Admin interface API accepts HTTP or HTTPS traffic.
+Hierarchical part of a URI that is composed optionally of a host, port, and path at which your Admin interface API accepts HTTP or HTTPS traffic.
-When this config is disabled, the gui will use the window protocol + host and append the resolved admin_gui_listen HTTP/HTTPS port.
+When this config is disabled, the gui will use the window protocol + host and append the resolved `admin_gui_listen` HTTP/HTTPS port.

 **Example:**